Canaanite languages: Descendants

 Modern Hebrew, revived in the modern era from an extinct dialect of the ancient Israelites preserved in literature, poetry, liturgy; also known as Classical Hebrew, the oldest form of the language attested in writing.
 The original pronunciation of Biblical Hebrew is accessible only through reconstruction.
 It may also include Samaritan Hebrew, a variety formerly spoken by the Samaritans.
 The main sources of Classical Hebrew are the Hebrew Bible and inscriptions such as the Gezer calendar and Khirbet Qeiyafa ostracon.
-All of the other Canaanite languages seem to have become extinct by the early first millennium AD except Punic, which survived into late antiquity (or possibly even longer).
+All of the other Canaanite languages seem to have become extinct by the early first millennium CE except Punic, which survived into late antiquity (or possibly even longer).

 Slightly varying forms of Hebrew preserved from the first millennium BC until modern times include: